SaxbyMod/SabyModEnums/README.md

 Sickness: [creature] will loose 1 attack each time it declares an attack.

+Sluggish: [creature] will not attack during normal combat.
+It will instead attack after the Opponent's cards attack.

 Tooth bargain: When [creature] is played, it will put 1 point of damage of it's opponent's side of the scale.
 When it perishes, it will put 2 damage on the owner's side of the scale.

 Transient: At the end of the owner's turn, [creature] will return to your hand.

-Withering: [creature] will perish at the end of the opponant's turn.
+Withering: [creature] will perish at the end of the opponent's turn.

-Ambush: (a port of Sentry from act 3, but more theme'd to act 1) A creature with this sigil will strike at a card that comes infront of it.

-Appatizing Target: [creature] makes for a great target, causing the creature opposing a card bearing this sigil to gain 1 power.

-Broken: (a port of Overclock from act 3, but more theme'd to act 1) [creature] is permanently removed from your deck if it dies.
 ___
 ### Allthesigils Memez sigils

-### GUID IS org.memez4life.inscryption.customsigils
+## GUID IS org.memez4life.inscryption.customsigils Good

 Bond: When a creature bearing this sigil has a adjacent creature it will gain +1 attack/health dependent on which side the adjacent creature is.

 Short: A card bearing this sigil will not be blocked by an opposing creature bearing the airborn sigil.